The Dilating Method for Cayley digraphs on finite Abelian groups: Abstract

 \section{Abstract}

 A geometric method for obtaining an infinite family of Cayley digraphs of constant density on finite Abelian groups is presented.
-The method works for any given degree and it is based on consecutive dilates of a minimum distance diagram associated with a given initial Cayley digraph.
+The method works for any given degree $d\ge 2$, and it is based on consecutive dilates of a minimum distance diagram associated with a given initial Cayley digraph.
 The method is used to obtain infinite families of dense or asymptotically dense Cayley digraphs.
-In particular, for degree $d=3$, an infinite family of maximum known density is proposed.
+In particular, for degree $d=3$, the first explicit infinite family of maximum known density $\delta=0.084$ is obtained.